dougeby/IntuneDocs/intune/wi-fi-settings-import-windows-8-1.md

 4. On the **Create Profile** blade, enter a **Name** and **Description** for the device restriction profile.
 5. From the **Platform** drop-down list, choose **Windows 8.1 and later**.
 6. From the **Profile** type drop-down list, choose **Wi-Fi import**.
-7. On the **Wi-Fi Basic** blade, configure the following:
+7. On the **Wi-Fi Basic** blade, configure the following settings:
 	- **Connection name** Enter the name of the Wi-Fi connection.
-This name will be displayed to end users when they browse available Wi-Fi networks.
+This name is displayed to end users when they browse available Wi-Fi networks.
 	- **Profile XML** Click the browse button to select the XML file containing the Wi-Fi profile settings that you want to import into Intune.
 	- **File contents** Displays the XML code for the configuration profile you selected.
 8. When you're done, go back to the **Create Profile** blade, and hit **Create**.

-The profile will be created and appears on the profiles list blade.
+The profile is created and appears on the profiles list blade.